sigcsets/sigcse2022/_authors/papers.md

 If your paper is accepted you will have a chance to modify your publication version before it is published.

 {% include submission-proposal.html %}

+## Presenting at SIGCSE TS 2021

+### How will I be presenting my work?

+Authors are asked to prerecord a 20 minute presentation of their work that will be made available to attendees roughly two weeks before the Technical Symposium begins on Pathable.
+Attendees will have the opportunity to access all available content during the weeks leading up to the Symposium and will have access for a year following the end of the Symposium.

+The official schedule of presenation time slots will be made available in January.
+During your technical session, each author will be given 20 minutes to present -- 5 minutes for a short recap of your work with two or three slides and then 15 minutes of Q&A.  Five authors will present during each technical session.
+All technical sessions will be recorded and will be available on-demand through Pathable for a year following the end of the Symposium.

+{% include presentation-guidelines.md %}